 The good news is that as an HSBC merchant services customer you don’t have to deal with them directly.
 You’re looked after by Global Payments, and they have a thoroughly respectable 3 star rating on Trustpilot.

-Granted, 3 stars isn’t all that impressive, but bear in mind that the majority of people who leave online reviews are VERY VERY ANGRY for one reason or another.
-Most of customers who have a positive experience won’t bother writing about it, so, again, on balance Global Payments is doing OK.
+Granted, 3 stars isn’t all that impressive, but bear in mind that the majority of people who leave online reviews have had a negative experience of some kind — and most customers who have a positive experience won’t bother writing about it.
+So, again, on balance Global Payments is doing OK.

 Global Payments’ customer support line is free, and it’s available 24 hours a day, seven days a week.
 The advisors are trained to provide both technical and procedural support, and from looking at the reviews, the majority of customers seem genuinely pleased with the level of support they received.
 Here’s what Peter Burke had to say:

 “Phones are answered swiftly without being transferred.
 The operators are always very well informed and sort any issues out quickly over the phone.
 An example as to how business should be done.”

 It’s worth noting, though, that this is the only review Peter has posted on Trustpilot.
 Read into that what you will...

 With a little help from their friends at Global Payments, HSBC offers everything a business needs to process card payments.

 While merchant account fees for small businesses are a little on the steep side, the short 12-month contract is a definite plus point.